 We collect personal data from a variety of sources; Directly – where it has been provided to us (for example making a donation, signing up for an event or purchasing a product).
 Indirectly such as third party websites where you have given permission (such as online giving platforms or independent event organisers), social media (where you have given us permission to do so) and cookies embedded on our website.

 By consenting to receive information from Against Breast Cancer you are giving us permission to control and process your personal data specifically for the purposes identified, normally for a minimum period of 36 months from the date of consent and subject to our data retention policy.
-You may withdraw consent at any time by contacting the Data Protection Officer using the form below.
+You may withdraw consent at any time by contacting the Data Protection Officer here.
 The facility to unsubscribe from email messages is embedded in each email we send.

 Why does Against Breast Cancer need to collect and store my personal data?